 - At 300 mm, separation efficiency lags a bit.

-If we look at the overall performance of the Tamron SP 70-300mm, the lens is efficient, stable, and is built of high-quality materials.
+If we look at the Tamron SP 70-300 mm’ overall performance, the lens is efficient, stable, and is built of high-quality materials.
 Besides, the several advanced technologies inducted by the glass make it quite compelling.
 There is no difference between this one and some of the other expensive lenses made by renowned brands like Nikon or Canon.
 You can use this lens also on the Nikon, Canon, or Sony cameras.

-This low-price tag of this lens also makes it easy for the photographers that have a limited budget.
-Now they can have the performance and results of expensive lenses with the help of Tamron SP 70-300.
+This low-price tag of this lens also makes it easy for photographers that have a limited budget.
+Now they can have the performance and results of expensive lenses with Tamron SP 70-300.